Lumamaster/CS252Lab6/README.md

-A carpool finder web app coded using AngularJS, HTML, and CSS.
+A carpool finder web app coded using Javascript, JQuery, HTML, and CSS.
 Uses Firebase for hosting and database utility.